MikhailTodes/portfolio/_projects/1myhog_racer.md

 ---

 # Abstract
 MYHOG racer stands for Myo Controlled Hemispherical Omni-directional Gimballed Racer.
 It uses just one hemisphere as a drive force.
 With the hemisphere constantly being spun and making contact with the ground, the gimbal's tilt allows drive in any direction.
-The Myo is an armband worn just below the elbow of the driver.
+Because the drive force is a hemisphere, the more it is tilted, the greater the radius between the point of contact with the ground and the central axis of rotation.
+As a result speed can be easily controlled.
+(More information can be found <a href="https://en.wikipedia.org/wiki/Hemispherical_omnidirectional_gimbaled_wheel" target="_blank">here</a>)The Myo is an armband worn just below the elbow of the driver.
 It uses a combination of EMG, IMU, and accelerometer signals to achieve machine trained gesture recognition that allows the driver speed and direction control of the MYHOG.

 [comment]: <> (put video here)

 # Hardware

-## The Frame
+### The Frame

-## The Gimbal
+### The Gimbal

 # Electronics

-## Motor
+### Motor

-## Servos
+### Servos

-## MYO
+### MYO

-## Communications
+### Communications

 # The Software

-## Myhog Ros Workspace
+### Myhog Ros Workspace

 Myo/Joy node

-## PIC32 C Code
+### PIC32 C Code

 [comment]: <> (Because the drive force is a hemisphere, the more it is tilted, the greater the radius between the point of contact with the ground and the central axis of rotation.
 As a result speed can be easily controlled.)